SONYA JAQUEZ LEWIS

 One of the biggest challenges facing all American families is the outrageous cost of health care.
 As a licensed Pharmacist and member of the Boulder County Board of Health for 7 years, I know the devastating effects when a family lacks proper and accessible health care.
 Insurance premiums keep rising, and the cost of drugs and medical procedures is the number one cause of bankruptcy in this country.

-I am the ONLY candidate in this race who has developed and implemented an increase in health care access for Coloradans.
 As the former Pharmacy Director of Medicaid, Colorado Access, I worked tirelessly with healthcare professionals and health clinics across the state to enlarge the Child Health Plan known as CHP+.
 This program has helped thousands of kids receive life saving drugs, mental health care, and shots and vaccinations at a price their parents can afford.

 As your representative, I promise to: